alexx-ngn/sysdev-project/README.md

 ## Access the Application

-Open your web browser and go to `http://localhost:8000` to access the application.
+Open your web browser and go to `http://localhost:3000` to access the application.

+## Admin Access

+By default, the first user in the admin panel will have to setup the admin account at `http://localhost:3000/admin`